flashmq.conf (5)

 enabled

 .
-This is normal operation.downgrade
+This is normal operation.enabled_without_persistence

 .
 The retain flag is removed and treated like a normal publish.drop